Construction and Trees

 - Physical Injury to Trunk and Crown: Construction equipment can harm the trunk and crown by breaking branches, tearing the bark, and wounding the trunk.

 - Cutting of Roots: The roots of a mature tree typically grow away from the tree a distance of one to three times the spread of the branches.
-In addition, 90 percent of the roots that absorb water and minerals are contained within the top 12 inches of soil.
+And 90 percent of the roots that absorb water and minerals are contained within the top 12 inches of soil.
 As a result, digging and trenching near trees can result in severed roots.
 Severing one major root can cause the loss of 15 to 25 percent of the root system.

 - Soil Compaction: Soil needs to be porous, it needs space for air and water in order for roots to grow and develop.
 Heavy equipment and human traffic compact the soil, reducing the pore space.
 This reduces the amount of air and water available to the roots.